Yeh Hai Mumbai Meri Jaan: Soundtrack

-Trivia
+Production

 The film was announced, shot and completed in 1995 under the title Mr. Aashiq and the audio released under that name in 1996.
 When the film got delayed, its producers changed its title and released it as Yeh Hai Mumbai Meri Jaan.

-This was another movie where Saif played a role originally played by Michael J. Fox.
-Earlier he had played Fox's role of the movie star from The Hard Way in his Main Khiladi Tu Anari.
+This was the second film where Saif played a role inspired by Michael J. Fox's role in the original film.
+Earlier he had played the role of a movie star inspired by Fox's character from The Hard Way, in the film Main Khiladi Tu Anari.